cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ## present_on_multiple_rows_within

 True if the same value of `name` is present on multiple rows, grouped by `within`.
-A specific value can be indicated by `value`
+A maximum allowed number of occurrences can be specified in the value attribute.
+In this instance the value: 4 means that an error will be flagged if the same value appears more than 4 times within a USUBJID.
+By default the operator will flag any time a value appears more than once.

 ```yaml
 - operator: "present_on_multiple_rows_within"